CSD Homomorphisms Between Phylogenetic Networks: Successively Cluster-Distinct Networks

 \section{Successively Cluster-Distinct Networks}

 Let $\mathcal{P}(X)$ denote the collection of subsets of $X$.
-Following \cite{bar04} given an $X$-network $N=(V,A,r,X)$, define the \emph{cluster map} $cl: V \to \mathcal{P}(X)$ by $cl(v) = \{x \in X: v\leq x\}$, and call $cl(v)$ the \emph{cluster of v}.
+Following \cite{bar04}, given an $X$-network $N=(V,A,r,X)$, define the \emph{cluster map} $cl: V \to \mathcal{P}(X)$ by $cl(v) = \{x \in X: v\leq x\}$, and call $cl(v)$ the \emph{cluster of v}.
 Sometimes for clarity $cl(v)$ will also be denoted $cl(v,N)$.
 The taxon $v$ has the possibility of influencing the extant genomes for taxa in $cl(v)$ but cannot influence the genomes of taxa not in $cl(v)$.

 Call an $X$-network \emph{successively cluster-distinct} or more briefly \emph{cluster-distinct} if for each arc $(a,b)$ it is true that $cl(a) \neq cl(b)$.
+It is easy to construct an example of a successively cluster-distinct network $N$ with two vertices $a$ and $b$ for which $cl(a)=cl(b)$; the vertices $a$ and $b$ may not, however, be connected by an arc.

-Networks which are not cluster-distinct may have many successive vertices in a directed path all of which have the same cluster and hence potentially leave genetic influence on precisely the same extant vertices (members of $X$).
-It will therefore be hard to distinguish their different genetic impacts on extant taxa.
-Consequently it is plausible to simplify such a network in order to highlight features that are more likely distinguishable.
+Networks which are not successively cluster-distinct may have many successive vertices in a directed path all of which have the same cluster and hence potentially leave genetic influence on precisely the same extant vertices (members of $X$).
+It may therefore be hard to distinguish their different genetic impacts on extant taxa.
+Consequently it is plausible that we should simplify such a network in order to highlight features that are more likely distinguishable.

 The following algorithm Cluster-Distinct takes as input a network $N$ and essentially outputs a network $ClDis(N)$ which is successively cluster-distinct.
 The idea is very simple.
 Whenever $(u,v)$ is an arc and $cl(u,N) = cl(v,N)$, then $u$ and $v$ are identified.
 Clearly $\{u,v\}$ is connected in $N$ since $(u,v)$ is an arc.
 As a result of doing all such identifications, one obtains $ClDis(N)$.